cloukit/library-deploy-chain/README.md

 ### Usage

-Put this into each modules `Jenkinsfile` to trigger a dockerized build inside Jenkins.
+Put this into each pipeline Jenkins Job to trigger a dockerized build inside Jenkins.

 ```bash
 node {